 - A copy of the notice of lay-off and employment contract if you have been laid off

-- The decision if you claim a pension, maternity, paternity or parental allowance or child home care allowance (including those claimed by your spouse).
-Also report any benefits you are claiming from abroad.
+- The decision if you apply for a pension, maternity, paternity or parental allowance or child home care allowance (including those applied by your spouse).
+Also report any benefits you are applying from abroad.

 - Tax card if you have applied for a revised tax card for a benefit